-If you are travelling with the below Japan Public Holidays please note that celebrations can last a couple of days and during these times some business will be closed and coach, air and train travel may be affected.
-Tourist attractions will be open but may be crowded.
-Showa Day is on 29th April every year, Golden Week is 29th April -
+If you are travelling within the below Japan public holidays, please note that celebrations can last a couple of days and during these times some businesses will be closed.
+Coach, air and train travel may also be affected.
+Tourist attractions will be open; but may be crowded.
+Showa Day is on 29th April every year, which will start Golden Week which then runs from 29th April - 5th May 2023, Constitution Memorial Day is on 3rd May, and Emperor's Birthday is on 23rd February every year.